krispcall/auth-demo/README.md

 ## Running the server.
 As our starlette application uses uvicorn ASGI server, in order to run our application, we can run the following command in our terminal.
 > uvicorn main:app

+# Authentication routes.
+The **/user** route consists other routes nested for the login and registration.
+> The **/user/register** route accepts POST requests with username, email and password in the body for registering a new user into the database.

+> The **/user/login** route accepts POST requests with username and password in the body and returns a JWT token as a response if the credentials are matched.